ejrbuss/pyxam/README.md

 Specify a class list to mix in with the generated exams.
 **method**
 Usage: `pyxam.py -m <method>`
-Specify the methodused when mixing in a class list.
+Specify the method used when mixing in a class list.
 The random method will distribute the exams to students completely randomly.
 The sequence method will loop through the exams dealing them out in an evenly distributed manner.
 By default exams are sequenced.

 ### Versions
 Pyxam can be used to generate different versions of the same exam.
 Each version will have its Python code parsed independently as well as potentially have different questions imported in different orders.
 To keep track of exam versions exams are numbered starting at 1.
 The version number and title can be written to the template itself using the following LaTeX commands: